 The strategy used by high-income earners to make Roth IRA contributions involves the making of non-deductible contributions to a traditional IRA and then converting those funds in the non-deductible traditional IRA to a Roth IRA.
 This is often times referred to as a “back door” Roth IRA.
-In the end, you don’t get a tax deduction the amounts contributed but the funds are held in a Roth IRA and grow and come at tax-free upon retirement (just like a Roth IRA).
+In the end, you don’t get a tax deduction in the amounts contributed, but the funds are held in a Roth IRA and grow, then come out tax-free upon retirement (just like a Roth IRA).
 Here’s how it works.

 Step 1: Fund a new non-deductible traditional IRA

 This IRA is “non-deductible” because high-income earners who participate in a company retirement plan (or who have a spouse who does) can’t also make “deductible” contributions to an IRA.
-The account can, however, be funded by non-deductible amounts up to the IRA annual contribution amounts of $5,500.
+The account can, however, be funded by non-deductible amounts up to the IRA annual contribution amounts of $6,000.
 The non-deductible contributions mean you don’t get a tax deduction on the amounts contributed to the traditional IRA.
-Don’t worry about having non-deductible contributions though as you’re converting to a Roth IRA so you don’t want a deduction for the funds contributed.
+You don’t have to worry about having non-deductible contributions as you’re converting to a Roth IRA, so you don’t want a deduction for the funds contributed.
 If you did get a deduction for the contribution, you’d have to pay taxes on the amounts later converted to Roth.
 You’ll need to file IRS form 8606 for the tax year in which you make non-deductible IRA contributions.
 The form can be found here.